 Carreras and Hinds subsequently acquired the film rights to TV’s The Quatermass Experiment and in 1955 they released the movie version, retitled The Quatermass Xperiment and starring the rugged American actor Brian Donlevy.

 The film was a hit on both sides of the Atlantic (it was called The Creeping Unknown in the States) and Hammer suddenly had an international profile.

 Producing eight features a year, Hammer was the most consistently profitable film company of the time, with films like The Mummy (1959), The Curse Of The Werewolf (1961) and The Damned (1963) which combined motorcycle gangs with radioactive children in Weymouth!

-Directors like Terence Fisher and Roy Ward Baker churned out suburban vampire thriller after bourgeois Satanist shocker, and the public couldn’t get enough of it.
+Dracula’s castle pops up in the Fu Manchu films and Rasputin the Mad Monk, as does Christopher Lee himself in the central roles.
+Directors like Terence Fisher (who made 28 films for the studio) and Roy Ward Baker churned out suburban vampire thriller after bourgeois Satanist shocker, and the public couldn’t get enough of it.

-Hammer moved from Bray in 1966 and the studio continued to do business under a number of landlords.
+Hammer gave up Bray in 1968 and relocated to Elstree, but the house and studio continued to do business under a number of landlords.